 - Search for Errors, click on the event and note it’s ClientProcessId under the General tab.

 - Next, open the Task Manager.
 Switch to the Services tab and under PID, search for the problematic program using its ClientProcessId (as noted in step #4).
 Once you locate the faulty service/program, right-click on it and click Stop to terminate it.
 Eventually, you will get rid of the high CPU usage issue.

 I hope any of the above steps helped you solve the issue.
-To avoid the issue from happen in the future, take note of the following helpful tips:
+To avoid the issue from happening in the future, take note of the following helpful tips: